Llim.run

 await client.decrementElement({ AXLabel: 'Volume' });

-await client.setElementValue('42', { AXLabel: 'Count' }); // faster than typing char-by-charType and press keys
+await client.setElementValue('42', { AXLabel: 'Count' }); // sets the exact value, no keyboard involved

 Type into the currently focused field, press individual keys with optional modifiers, or toggle the on-screen keyboard. toggleKeyboard is the equivalent of pressing ⌘K in the simulator.